 Now you know the expenses you might face based on living costs in each country and your estimated earnings.
 Next, we will look at visa requirements for working as an Au pair in each country.

-EEA countries: all counties from EU plus Iceland, Liechtenstein, and Norway.
+EEA countries: all counties from the EU plus Iceland, Liechtenstein, and Norway.

 Switzerland is neither an EU nor EEA member, but Swiss nationals have the same rights to live and work in the UK as other EEA nationals.